-Deferred Commencement A development consent is granted subject to a condition that the consent is not to operate until the applicant satisfies the consent authority as to any matter specified in the condition, in accordance with s 80 (3) of the Environmental Planning and Assessment Act 1979.
+Deferred Commencement A development consent is granted subject to a condition that the consent is not to operate until the applicant satisfies the consent authority as to any matter specified in the condition, in accordance with s 80 (3) of the Environmental Planning and

+Assessment Act 1979.

-Detailed Site Investigation Stage 2 - Detailed Investigation as defined in Planning Guideline, the Reporting Guidelines and the NEPM.
-An investigation that will define with high precision the nature, extent and risks posed by contamination.
+Detailed Site Investigation Stage 2 - Detailed Investigation as defined in contamination.

+Planning Guideline, the Reporting Guidelines and the NEPM.
+An investigation that will define with high precision the nature, extent and risks posed by of contamination assessment; however, it is not reliably consistent with the terms defined in this policy.